Other Islands of the Dodecanese.

 1522: Sultan Suleyman captures Rhodes, and the Knights of St John withdraw from the Dodecanese.

-1523: The Kalymnians surrender to the Ottomans.
+1523: The Kalymnians surrender to the Turks.

 1912: Italian occupation begins.